Commercial & Industrial Waste Shredders – Powerful Shredding Solutions for Your Business

 Stand-alone operation or integration into a production line

 Unlock your waste-to-energy potential!
-Depending on your requirements, we supply you with the right shredder for your shredding task.
+Depending on your requirements, we can supply you with the right shredder for your shredding task.
 If required, WEIMA also offers a multi-stage system solution in the form of a plant.
-We are assisted in this by an extensive supplier and service network that we have built up over the past decades.
+We are supported by an extensive supplier and service network that we have built up over the last few decades.
+This includes specialists from the fields of conveying technology, sorting, separation, screening technology, washing technology, metal detection, extrusion, heating construction and granulation.
+As a joint project team, we have already mastered hundreds of major tasks all over the world.

 Alternative fuels for cement production